 However, a recent study by the Commission found inconclusive evidence regarding the ecological benefit or otherwise of composting this material.
 Consequently, the abovementioned rules alone provide the basis of whether compostable packaging can be counted under the recycling targets or not.
 If Member States include any compostable plastic packaging in the amounts recycled, evidence of benefits to agriculture or ecological improvement where the output was used on land must be provided along with the quality report.
 The amounts of compostable plastic packaging that are included in the total plastic recycling and total plastic waste generation figures must also be stated separately in tonnage terms in the quality report.
-Details can be provided under question 3.2.3.
+Details can be provided under question 18.5.4. in the quality report.